WarwickRSE/mostest/DefensiveCoding.md

 For an example of the latter, consider a function to do numeric integration.
-We probably want to set a limit on the steepness of a function, since we'll get very inaccurate
+We probably want to set a limit on the steepness of a function, since we'll get very inaccurate results for rapid changes.

 So in these "borderline" cases we have a few choices: